camibarbagallo27/IE-MAPS/README.md

 ### Windows:

 1. Clone or download our repository.
+(If you scroll upwards you will find a green button that says: "Clone or Download", click and select "Download ZIP".

 2. Download and install anaconda, choose the latest download. (https://www.anaconda.com/distribution/).